 Page browsing time and time spent on site

-QA Heatmap Analytics measures the actual time a user takes a browsing action with an accuracy of ±3 seconds.
-Since the plugin is measuring actual browsing behavior, for example, it does not count the time spent while the user is browsing another site in the browser or operating another application.
+QA Analytics measures the actual time users spend browsing with an accuracy of +/- 3 seconds.
+Because we measure actual browsing behavior, for example, we do not count time spent while the user is browsing another site or operating another application in the browser.

 On the other hand, Google Analytics keeps track of the time each page is viewed, and the page view time is determined by the difference in the times.

 Therefore, there will be the defferences like following: